ii5601/FL-Studio-rpc/README.md

-# FL-Studio-rpc
+# FL Studio Discord RPC
+## What do this project?
-Discord status for FL Studio!
+This project set for you RPC (in discord) when you work in FL Studio!